SurveyMonkey/public_api_docs/includes/_webhooks.md

  * A survey response is completed ('response_completed')
  * A survey response is [disqualified](http://help.surveymonkey.com/articles/en_US/kb/Disqualifying-Respondents) ('response_disqualified')
  * A survey response is updated ('response_updated')
- * A new collector is created for a survey ('collector_created')
- * A survey's collector is updated ('collector_updated')
- * A survey's collector is deleted ('collector_deleted')

-You can specify one or more survey or collector ids to be included.
+You can specify one or more survey ids to be included.

 ###/webhooks